Table of Contents Best Practice #1: Bring SaaS Agreement & Contract...

-About one-third of all employees purchase SaaS applications for business use in any given organization.
-And these purchases (typically accounted for through expense reimbursement requests), create approximately 50 percent of all SaaS applications in enterprise IT environments.
+About one-sixth of all employees purchase SaaS applications for business use in any given organization.
+And these purchases (typically accounted for through expense reimbursement requests), create approximately 50% of all SaaS applications in enterprise IT environments.

 The difference between an agreement for an employee-purchased application and a negotiated, vetted contract underscores the importance of reviewing and surfacing all SaaS application agreement details.

 When it comes to contract optimization, an employee-acquired application is not only more likely to exist as shadow IT (an application that’s unknown to IT), it’s also more likely to rely on a click-through license agreement.
 While a click-through is not necessarily problematic in and of itself, it doesn’t offer the protections as a negotiated enterprise contract for the same application.

 Here are a few reasons why enterprise contracts can provide additional value:

 - Click-through terms are enforceable.
 A single employee’s agreement shouldn’t dictate terms for an entire company, but an organization as a whole may be beholden to click-through terms if and when an employee agrees to terms for a business-use application.

 - Enterprise contracts consolidate buying power.
 If and when multiple instances of employee-acquired SaaS applications exist in an environment, merging them under the buying power of an enterprise-grade application with multiple seats can create significant savings versus discrete employee-led purchases.
 Prices can also be negotiated.